Advice for Saving Money

 - Have some small change to hand to use in tram ticket machines and public lavatories, and always attempt to keep some smaller denomination banknotes for cafés, bars, taxis and shops.
-Occasionally, your cab driver, or a smaller bar, may not be able to give you change for bigger domination banknotes and you’ll have to leave a larger than necessary tip.
+Occasionally, your cab driver, or a smaller bar, may not be able to give you change for bigger domination banknotes, and you’ll have to leave a larger than a necessary tip.

-- Whilst a gratuity is occasionally added to your bill in the more upmarket venues, it is still standard procedure in cafés, mid-range restaurants and pubs to add 10 to 15 percent, if the service has been satisfactory.
-However, if your budget is tight and the service was not good, then there is no shame in taking back all of your change.
+- Whilst a gratuity is occasionally added to your bill in the more upmarket venues, it is still standard procedure in cafés, mid-range restaurants and pubs to add 10 to 15 percent if the service has been satisfactory.
+However, if your budget is tight and the service was not good, there is no shame in taking back all of your change.

 Expensive items in Prague compared to the US and Western Europe